Ishaan2005/Ishaan2005/README.md

 </div>

 ---

-About Me
-"Turning complex systems into working code with precision and curiosity."

 I'm an ECE undergrad with a Data Science minor at Nirma University, passionate about VLSI, embedded systems, networking, and machine learning.
 I focus on real-world, hands-on implementations.

 Projects: RISC-V CPU, ESP32 IoT Monitor, Pwnagotchi Sniffer, Wireshark Automation